 They sell more than 40,000 products, including many of the most popular instruments in the industry.
 Customers can shop for guitars, keyboards, band instruments, and even home studio setups.

-The variety can make this affiliate program an easy fit for music websites in many different sub-niches.
-Even sites that don’t directly target musicians (such as audiophile sites) can find matching products here.
+The variety can make this music affiliate program an easy fit for music websites in many different sub-niches.
+Even sites that don’t directly target musicians (such as audiophile sites) can find matching products with the Guitar Center affiliate program.

 4. Master Class